Peter Fookes, Geoff Pettifer and Tony Waltham (UK)

-This article is based on the introduction to the newly published book Geomodels in Engineering Geology – An Introduction, which is reviewed [on the page opposite].
+This article is based on the introduction to the newly published book Geomodels in Engineering Geology – An Introduction.

 What, why and when?

 The Earth is an active planet in a constant state of change.
 These changes can take place over both long and short periods of geological time (thousands or millions of years) or much more quickly on an engineering timescale (minutes, hours or days).
 Geological processes continually modify the Earth’s surface, destroying old rocks, creating new ones and adding to the complexity of ground conditions: the so-called ‘geological cycle’.
 The all-important concept that drives this geological plate tectonics.

 The benefits geologists bring to construction projects must exceed the cost of their services — that is, they must accurately improve the engineer’s ground knowledge more cheaply and effectively than any other method.
 They must reduce the risk of geological hazards by anticipating situations perhaps unseen by the engineers and also help to determine effective ways of dealing with risks and any problems arising during design and construction.
 The main role of the engineer geologist is to interpret the geology and ground correctly.
 Creating an initial model for the geology of the site is an excellent start.
 Geology (the study of the Earth) and its closest geo-relative, geomorphology (the study of the Earth’s surface), are concerned with changes over time and any geomodel has to build in any changes likely to occur in the near future, especially when the construction project may have a significant impact on the environment (Fookes, 1997).